KieranBest/Final-Year-Project/Documentation.md

 These were developed by basic learning principles where Skinner (2012) investigated the development of reinforcing “theory to human learning”.

 Progressing on from primarily educational tools, educational computer games have proven to be just as effective because of their ability to "increase students' motivation".
-It does this by allowing the user a fun experience as well as an educational one (Sampayo-Vargas, 2013).
+It does this by allowing the user a fun experience as well as an educational 1 (Sampayo-Vargas, 2013).
 Zohaib (2018) explains that dynamic difficulty adjustment will adjust the difficulty based on the users "individual traits", factors including dexterity, learning and adapting ability, and emotional characteristics are measured to adjust the difficulty to avoid boredom for users.
 Much like that of our "zone of proximal development", Csikszentmihalyi (2009, cited in Zohaib, 2018) states that users travel through a "flow channel" as depicted in Figure 1.

 > **Figure 1: Flow Channel**
 >